diego-rm-dev/vite-plugin-federation/README.md

 - **`target`**:
   Defines the JavaScript version for output.
   - `"esnext"` allows the latest JavaScript features without additional transformation.
-  - Can be changed to older versions like `"es2015"` for wider browser support.
+  - Can be changed to older versions like `"es2015"` for broader browser support.

 - **`minify`**:
   Controls whether the code should be minified (compressed).